ChefData/multinational-retail-data-centralisation49/README.md

 - Queried SQL tables with psycopg2
 - Altered data types of SQL tables with psycopg2
 - Set primary and foreign keys of SQL tables with psycopg2
+- Developed a star-based schema of the database, ensuring that the columns are of the correct data types.

 #### Data Querying
 - Used PostgreSQL to query the data to understand the company sales better